nomasters/handshake/design-docs/handshake-core.md

 The `lookup` is the index for various types of lookups:

-- decryption key lookup - upon receiving a new message, the lookupHash is used to find the decryption key. if the key hasn't been used, the `lookupHash` is used to get the key from the key table.
-Two possible error states are that they lookupHash isn't found or, it is found, but in the consumed lookupKey table, which which give a warning that a key was used twice.
-When a key is used and added to the consumed key list, it's entry should be removed from the lookup table.
+- Decryption Key Lookup - Upon receiving a new message, the lookupHash is used to find the decryption key. if the key hasn't been used, the `lookupHash` is used to get the key from the key table.
+Two possible error states are that the lookupHash isn't found, or it is found, but in the consumed lookupKey table, in which case a warning is given that a key has been used twice.
+When a key is used and added to the consumed key list, its entry should be removed from the lookup table.
 As cited above, the structure should look as follows:

 ```
 {